eclipse-sourceediting/sourceediting/README.md

 # Contributing to Eclipse WTP Source Editing

 Thanks for your interest in this project.
+Check the [contributing](CONTRIBUTING.md) document for more information.

 ## Project description